-4-60: Install moisture alarms under sinks, dishwasher, and water heater Responsible Party: General Contractor, Plumbing Subcontractor Intent: Moisture alarms are small devices that you can place under sinks, dishwashers and water heaters with moisture sensors that activate with an audible alarm when excess moisture is present.
-They can be placed on the floor or wall-mounted.
+4-60: Install moisture alarms for sinks, dishwasher, and/or water heater (1pt per application) Responsible Party: General Contractor, Plumbing Subcontractor Intent: Moisture alarms are small devices that you can place under sinks, dishwashers and water heaters with moisture sensors that activate with an audible alarm when excess moisture is present.
+They can be placed on the floor or wall mounted.
 They help avoid extensive moisture problems from malfunctioning equipment; however, most of the inexpensive devices only work if someone is in the house to hear the alarm.
 There are now moisture alarm devices that may connect to wi-fi for remote notifications on a cell phone.
-Moisture alarms that also include automatic shut-off valves can greatly dimmish the damage and repair costs associated with leaks from water heaters.
+Moisture alarms that also include automatic shut-off valves can greatly diminish the damage and repair costs associated with leaks from water heaters.
 Performance Requirement: Install moisture alarms under sinks, dishwasher, and water heater.
 Water heaters sensors shall be placed in the catch basin, and alarms shall provide remote notifications and/or include an automatic shut-off valve to stop leaks in progress.
-Points: 1 point When Verified: Visually verified at final inspection.
+Points: 1 point per application, up to 3 points When Verified: Visually verified at final inspection.